 Motorcycle Helmet Laws – What You Need to Know

-For this post, I had a colleague of mine who is a Lansing Car Accident Lawyer look it over and add some suggestions.
+For this post, I had a colleague of mine from www.mid-michiganlawyer.com look it over and add some suggestions.
 We decided to give a brief history about helmet laws to start off with…..
 Motorcycle helmet laws are characterized as being in a constant state of flux.
 Since motorcycle injuries are so severe, this issue is highly contested and debated.
 The first laws were implemented in 1967 by the federal government which placed mandates on states to institute helmet use laws.
 There is ongoing discussion about whether or not helmet laws are necessary or effective.
 Proponents of the laws feel that helmets save lives whereas opponents of the laws feel that they can lead to an increase in injury and a decrease in visibility.
 At the current time there are only 19 states that have universal helmet laws that cover all riders with no age restrictions.

 The history of helmet laws dates back to the 1960′s and there have been changes and repeals of the laws over the years.
 Congress has placed sanctions on states with no helmet laws, only to overturn those restrictions.
 Most recently, the laws in place in the early 1990′s were lifted by Congress in 1995.
 At that time, sanctions and incentives were ceased and states were given the freedom to repeal motorcycle helmet laws.
 Many states took advantage of that freedom, but kept helmet mandates in place for younger riders.
 The only states without any helmet laws are New Hampshire, Illinois and Iowa.
 Maps are available online that specify which regulations are in effect in which states so that interstate motorcyclists can have the most up to date information for their travels.